p-alexisv/sitemon/README.md

       static_configs:
         - targets: ['localhost:80']
 ```
 You can then restart Prometheus after adding the config similar to the above.
+Afterwards, you can create the dashboard and panels in Grafana using the sitemon metrics from Prometheus.

 #### Screenshot of Prometheus UI showing the sample_external_url_response_ms metric:
 ![prometheus sample_external_url_response_ms](prometheus-sample_external_url_response_ms.png)